thoughtworksarts/thoughtworksarts.github.io/app/_people/heather-dewey-hagborg.markdown

    url     : "https://github.com/hdeweyh"

 ---
-Heather Dewey-Hagborg is a transdisciplinary artist and educator who is interested in art as research and critical practice.
-Her controversial biopolitical art practice includes the project *Stranger Visions* in which she created portrait sculptures from analyses of genetic material (hair, cigarette butts, chewed up gum) collected in public places.
+Dr. Heather Dewey-Hagborg is an artist and biohacker who is interested in art as research and technological critique.
+Her controversial biopolitical art practice includes the project Stranger Visions in which she created portrait sculptures from analyses of genetic material (hair, cigarette butts, chewed up gum) collected in public places.

-Heather has shown work internationally at events and venues including the World Economic Forum, Shenzhen Urbanism and Architecture Biennale, the New Museum, and PS1 MOMA.
-Her work has been widely discussed in the media, from the New York Times and the BBC to TED and Wired.
-She is an Assistant Professor of Art and Technology Studies at the School of the Art Institute of Chicago and a 2016 Creative Capital award grantee in the area of Emerging Fields.
+Heather has shown work internationally at events and venues including the World Economic Forum, the Daejeon Biennale, the Guangzhou Triennial, and the Shenzhen Urbanism and Architecture Biennale, Transmediale, the Walker Center for Contemporary Art, the Philadelphia Museum of Art, and PS1 MOMA.
+Her work is held in public collections of the Centre Pompidou, the Victoria and Albert Museum, the Wellcome Collection, the Exploratorium, and the New York Historical Society, among others, and has been widely discussed in the media, from the New York Times and the BBC to Art Forum and Wired.

-Heather has a PhD in Electronic Arts from Rensselaer Polytechnic Institute, a Masters degree from the Interactive Telecommunications Program at New York University, and a BA in Information Arts from Bennington College.
-She is currently and Assistant Professor of Art and technology Studies at the School of the Art Institute of Chicago.
+Heather has a PhD in Electronic Arts from Rensselaer Polytechnic Institute.
+She is a Visiting Assistant Professor of Interactive Media at NYU Abu Dhabi, a Sundance Institute Interdisciplinary Program Art of Practice Fellow, an Artist-in-Residence at the Exploratorium, and is an affiliate of Data & Society.
+She is a founding board member of Digital DNA, a European Research Council funded project investigating the changing relationships between digital technologies, DNA and evidence.

+She is also a co-founder and co-curator of REFRESH, an inclusive and politically engaged collaborative platform at the intersection of Art, Science, and Technology, and she co-leads the Decolonising Interactive Media research group at NYU Abu Dhabi.